 - Visual interface : The new visual interface for Azure Machine Learning adds drag-and-drop workflow capabilities to Azure Machine Learning service.
 It simplifies the process of building, testing and deploying machine learning models for customers who prefer a visual versus coding experience.
 This integration brings the best from ML Studio and AML service together.
 The drag-n-drop experience let any data scientist can quickly build a model without coding.
 The tool also gives enough flexibility for data scientist to fine tune its model.
 The AML service as the backend platform offer all the scalability, security, debuggability … that ML studio cannot give.
 The easy deployment capability in visual interface enables easy generation of score.py file and creating images.
 With a few clicks, a trained model can be deployed to any AKS cluster associated with AML service.

 - Deploy as web services to predict on new data

 - Get the best model for classification, regression or forecasting problems with a few clicks of a button

 - Analyse the generated models

-- Data Box Edge with FPGA: FPGAs are a machine-learning inferencing option, based on Project Brainwave – a hardware architecture from Microsoft.
+- Data Box Edge with FPGA: FPGAs are a machine learning inferencing option, based on Project Brainwave, a hardware architecture from Microsoft.
 Data scientists and developers can use FPGAs to accelerate real-time AI calculations.
-These hardware accelerated models are now generally available in the cloud, along with a preview of models deployed to Data Box Edge.
-FPGAs offer performance, flexibility and scale, and are only available through Azure Machine Learning.
+These Hardware Accelerated Models are now generally available in the cloud, along with a preview of models deployed to Data Box Edge.
+FPGAs offer performance, flexibility and scale and are available only through Azure Machine Learning.
 They make it possible to achieve low latency for real-time inferencing requests, mitigating the need for asynchronous requests (batching).